chboishabba/dashitest/trading/README.md

 - Decision heatmaps: `plane_abs × stress → {promotion_rate, action_rate, mean_pnl}`
 - Time-series overlay: price + `plane_rate` + `plane_abs` with promote/action markers
 - Optional ternary simplex: normalize `p_bad`, `plane_abs`, `stress` to sum to 1
+- Use `--simplex-by-thesis` to emit separate simplex plots by `(thesis_d, thesis_s)`

+## Planned controller extensions (not implemented)

+These are design targets only; log the inputs first and validate geometry before changing behavior.

+- Add an orthogonal volatility regime feature from OHLC (realized vol + ternary regime flag).
+- Add a minimal thesis-memory state machine (direction/strength/age/cooldown/invalidation).
+- Add a benchmark-regret reward option vs a constant-exposure baseline (optionally risk-adjusted by realized vol).
 - Use fixed quantile bins (q05..q95) with under/overflow bins and suppress bins with < 30 samples
 - If no signed `plane_rate` is logged, use `delta_plane` as the signed proxy and `plane_abs = abs(delta_plane)`
 - If quantile edges collapse (identical values), fall back to linear bins over finite min/max